 ## Sender identity

 By default, emails are sent from `onboarding@resend.dev` - Resend's default sender.
-This works immediately without any domain setup.
+This may support quick testing subject to current Resend account restrictions; use a verified domain/sender for production-style mail.

 **For a custom domain (later, optional):**